blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 3. On the Security page, use the following configurations and select **Apply**.

+    >**NOTE**: The create credential command used in the next task cannot parse hyphens.
+If your client secret has hyphens you must go back to your App registration in Azure AD and generate a new client secret.

     - Azure Key Vault integration: **Enabled**
     - Principal name: *The application id for the application registration you created earlier*
     - Principal secret: *The client secret you created in Azure AD*